voter101/Lxc-and-chef/README.md

-Setting-up LinuX Containers and deploying virtual machines with Chef
+Setting-up LinuX Containers and deploying with Chef
 ==========

 In this short article, I'll show you, how to set-up LinuX Containers on your server and deploy